-- E. Priority three: [RESERVED] - F. Priority four: Child care assistance for families whose income is above one hundred percent of the federal poverty level but at or below two hundred percent of the federal poverty level, adjusted annually in accordance with federal guidelines.
+E. Priority three: [RESERVED]

+F. Priority four: Child care assistance for families whose income is above one hundred percent of the federal poverty level but at or below two hundred percent of the federal poverty level, adjusted annually in accordance with federal guidelines.
 These families are certified for a 12 month block of time and will remain eligible at or below two hundred fifty percent of the federal poverty level.
 Exceptions to the 12 month certification period are included in 8.15.2.11 NMAC.
-The department prioritizes child care services within priority four for children with special needs, disabilities, homeless families, and for teen parents. - G. Priority four plus: During this period of economic recovery and subject to budgetary considerations, child care assistance for essential workers whose income is above two hundred percent of the federal poverty level but at or below three hundred fifty percent of the federal poverty level, adjusted annually in accordance with federal guidelines.
-These families are certified for a 12 month block of time and will remain eligible at or below four hundred percent of the federal poverty level.
+The department prioritizes child care services within priority four for children with special needs, disabilities, homeless families, and for teen parents.

+G. Priority four plus: During this period of economic recovery and subject to budgetary considerations, child care assistance for essential workers whose income is above two hundred percent of the federal poverty level but at or below [three] four hundred [fifty] percent of the federal poverty level, adjusted annually in accordance with federal guidelines.
+These families are certified for a 12 month block of time and will remain eligible at or below four hundred and twenty-five percent of the federal poverty level.
 Exceptions to the 12 month certification period are included in 8.15.2.11 NMAC.
 The department prioritizes child care services within priority four plus for children with special needs, disabilities, homeless families, and for teen parents.

-[Co payments for families in priority four plus are not waived.
-Co payments for families will be capped at three hundred percent of the federal poverty level.] - H. Priority five: In addition to these priorities, the department pays for at-risk child care as approved by the department.
+H. Priority five: In addition to these priorities, the department pays for at-risk child care as approved by the department.
 Child care benefits are provided for a minimum of six months to support the family.
 Income, work and education requirements and copayments are waived for clients in this priority.

-[8.15.2.9 NMAC Rp, 8.15.2.9 NMAC, 10/1/2016; A; 10/1/2019; A/E, 9/18/2020; A, 3/1/2021; A/E, 8/1/2021; A, 1/1/2022; A/E, 5/1/2022]
+[8.15.2.9 NMAC - Rp, 8.15.2.9 NMAC, 10/1/2016; A; 10/1/2019; A/E, 9/18/2020; A, 3/1/2021; A/E, 8/1/2021; A, 1/1/2022; A/E, 5/1/2022; A/E, 5/6/2022]